IDX Smart Pages Shortcodes

 The shortcodes implemented and used by this plugin include:

-This shortcode displays a standardized set of H1 and H2 tags for a specific city.
-For each predefined H2 section on the page, it includes city specific text for that section.
+This shortcode displays a standardized set of H1 and H2 tags for a specific city or county.
+For each predefined H2 section on the page, it includes city or county specific text for that section.
 Each section is created and maintained by the site owner using WP custom fields for that page.
+A set of tabs is generated at the top of each page that provide links to the various sections.

-This page is also intended to be the “parent” page for multiple city and property type specific “child” pages for each city.
+This page is also intended to be the “parent” page for multiple city and county property type specific “child” pages for each city or county.
 The “child” pages are created separately, using multiple sets of the idx-city-top and idx-city-search shortcodes on each “child” pages as described below.

 [idx-city-top city="cityname" proptype="proptype" hometype="hometype" zipcodes="csv zipcode list" ziplist="csv zipcode list"]